 In this Scripture, nothing is ambiguous about who Jesus is.
 This is just as nothing was ambiguous to the Jews, about Jesus being the Christ.
-Paul, who later became one of the God’s instrumental apostles, had his eyes revealed while on his way to Damascus.
-His journey was for the purpose of killing those who proclaimed the name of Jesus:
+Paul, who later became one of God’s instrumental apostles, had his eyes opened while on his way to Damascus.
+His journey had been for the purpose of killing those who proclaimed the name of Jesus:

 “Now as he went on his way, he approached Damascus, and suddenly a light from heaven shone around him.
 And falling to the ground, he heard a voice saying to him, “Saul, Saul, why are you persecuting me?”
 And he said, “Who are you, Lord?”
 And he said, “I am Jesus, whom you are persecuting.
 But rise and enter the city, and you will be told what you are to do” (Acts 9:3-6) (ESV).

-Just like those people mentioned by Jesus in Matthew 41:46, Paul did not know who Jesus was.
+Just like those people mentioned by Jesus in Matthew 25:41-46, Paul had not known who Jesus was.
 He had been zealously persecuting the people whom he assumed to be against God.
-But, at this time, the angelic voice clearly told him that he was persecuting Jesus.
+But, at this time, the angelic voice clearly told him that he had been persecuting Jesus.
 However, Paul ought to have known better, having been educated under the Jewish Scholar, Gamaliel?
 (Acts 22:3).

-As far as they are concerned, those theologians assume it to be their duty to persecute those they label as heretics.
+As far as they are concerned, those theologians assume it to cause persecution on those they label as heretics.
 They consider this necessary, as bestowed upon them, to protect Christians?
 Nevertheless, they simply do not know who Jesus is.
-To them Jesus is a member of Trinity, who cannot be associated with heretics.
+To them, Jesus is a member of the Trinity, who cannot be associated with heretics.
 Their blindness is complicated in the assumption that they know better.
 See [Permanent hindrance towards access to knowledge].

 “By this is love perfected with us, so that we may have confidence for the Day of Judgment, because as he is so also are we in this world.
 There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.
 We love because he first loved us.
 If anyone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen cannot love God whom he has not seen.
 And this commandment we have from him: whoever loves God must also love his brother” (1 John 4:17-21) (ESV).

 Where there is light, darkness disappears.
-My simple question, therefore, is: Why are our esteemed Theologians not prepared to engage those people that they label as heretics?
-If they hold truth, according to their claim, why do they lack confidence in confronting those they view as heretics?
+My simple question, therefore, would be: Why are our esteemed Theologians are not prepared to engage those labelled as heretics?
+If the theologians hold truth—according to their claim—why do they lack confidence in confronting those viewed as heretics?

-Jesus never avoided those Pharisees and teachers of the Law.
-He spoke with confidence, wherever He was found to be.
+Jesus never sought to avoid those Pharisees and teachers of the Law.
+He spoke with confidence, about God’s truth, in their own synagogues.
 He confronted the highest echelons of leadership, without regard for their scholarly backgrounds.
 He started confronting them, even when still at His tender age of twelve (Luke 2:46).

 But our renowned Theologians cannot share the same space with those they consider to be heretics.
-As a result of pride, they seek to dissociate themselves from those they consider to be uninformed like them.
+As a result of pride, they seek to dissociate themselves from those they consider to be uninformed.
 They do not even realise that their conduct goes against what the apostle John declared: